Lethrinidae

-The Lethrinidae are a family of fishes in the order Perciformes commonly known as emperors, emperor breams, and pigface breams.
+Lethrinidae are a family of ray-finned fishes belonging to the order Spariformes commonly known as emperors, emperor breams, and pigface breams.

 These fish are found in tropical waters of the Pacific and Indian Oceans, and Lethrinus atlanticus is also found in the eastern Atlantic Ocean.
 They are benthic feeders, consuming invertebrates and small fishes.
-Some species have molariform teeth which they use to eat shelled invertebrates, such as mollusks and crabs.
+Some species have molariform teeth which they use to eat shelled invertebrates, such as molluscs and crabs.

+Taxonomy

+Lethrinidae was first proposed as a family name by the French zoologist Charles Lucien Bonaparte in 1831.
+Traditionally this family has been classified within the Perciformes, as part of the group of families some authorities called the "Sparoid lineage", this included the families Centrarchidae, Nemipteridae, Lethrinidae and Sparidae.
+Molecular phylogenetics as used in more modern classifications has meant that the Spariformes is recognised as a valid order within the Percomorpha containing six families, with the Centrarchidae retained in the Perciformes, and Callanthidae, Sillaginidae and Lobotidae included.
+Other workers have found that the Centrarchidae is synonymous with Sparidae and that the Spariformes contains only the remaining three families of the "Sparoid lineage".
+This family and the Nemipteridae are more closely related to each other than they are to the Sparidae.